In general control structures in C are very similar to those in Java.

 These are statements that should be true at the start of every

 iteration.
-We can use assert
+We can use assert statements to check if

 they are good (true):